teampoltergeist/poltergeist/CONTRIBUTING.md

 Contributions are very welcome.
 If you want a feature to be added, chances are it will not happen unless you actually write the code.

+# Set Up

 To get setup, run `bundle install`.
 You can run the full test suite with `rspec spec/` or `rake`.

+# Reporting a bug:

+Help us help you :smile:!
+The more information you can provide in your github issue, the better; the very *best* way to report a bug is to submit a pull-request that shows off the bug you're seeing, and describes both the *expected* and *actual* behaviors in as much relevant detail as possible, as well as the steps you've taken to isolate the issue so far.

+# Add a Feature; fix a Bug

 All pull requests which add a feature or fix a bug must have the following things: